 As online shopping grows in popularity, more of it has shifted to mobile.
 With this comes increased risk and fraud attempts on mobile devices.
 When optimizing your ecommerce platform and payment gateway for mobile, it’s important to consider mobile payment fraud and establish tools and systems that detect and prevent fraud on mobile.

 Tackling mobile fraud means first understanding what it is and how it impacts your ecommerce platform.
 As an ecommerce retailer, you can regain potentially lost revenue from falsely rejected legitimate payments.
-This article will cover the following to help you improve mobile fraud security:
+This article will cover the following to help you improve mobile fraud security.

 Before we dive into strategies for reducing mobile payment fraud, let’s look at what mobile fraud is, who is a likely target, and the main types of mobile fraud.

 Mobile fraud is distinct from phone or telecommunications fraud, which involves intentionally using telecommunications products or services to illegally acquire money or gain services without paying.
-Mobile fraud involves fraud performed on mobile devices and mobile applications.

 To do that better, let’s look at the main types of mobile fraud and how it commonly occurs.